Did you know that there are now wearable basal body temperature thermometers?

 - Helpful Facebook Group: You may join the Tempdrop Facebook group for support and charting help.

 - Price: Tempdrop Basic Package is $149 (12 month warranty).
 Tempdrop Confidence Package is $189 (12 month refund guarantee, 24 month warranty, Tempdrop Care available).
 Tempdrop Freedom Package is $249 (24 month warranty, Tempdrop Care, 12 month refund guarantee, extra armband and battery).
 While this price could be worth it for you if it’s the only way you can take your temperature, it may not be affordable to everyone.
 This price is still a little high, especially if you are making minimum wage or have other expenses like childcare.
-The referral codes only work with the higher price packages.
+The referral codes only work with the higher price packages (scroll to the end of this to get 10% off the device).
 If you have kids or animals, you may want to get a better package if you believe your device may be damaged easily.

 - Battery: The device does not tell you when the battery is dying.
 However, you can contact support to find out.
 They now recommend changing the battery at 8 months.